nosoop/SM-TFAttributeSupport/README.md

   - This portion was sponsored by @JohnnyAlexanderTF2.
 Thanks!
 - The delay on being granted triple jumps with the Atomizer now scales with `mult_deploy_time` and `mult_single_wep_deploy_time`.
+- The addition / removal of player attributes now clears the attribute cache on the player's equipment.

 ## Dependencies